-In September, we activated dozens of Flightradar24-supplied ADS-B receivers on six continents, plus hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of over 25,000 terrestrial receivers.
-September receivers were concentrated in the United States, Brazil, and eastern Europe.
-New receivers all across Brazil have enhanced our coverage there, including additional MLAT coverage in Brazil, while receivers in the United States and eastern Europe have made additional lower-level coverage possible.
+In September, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like the United States, Brazil, and Australia are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Bangladesh, Indonesia, and Cameroon are adding areas of coverage to our network.

 The September map